arqtrad/archlit/article.md

 posthumous work by the Portuguese court architect, Cyrillo Volkmar Machado (1748--1823) recommends the study of his Vasarian biographies of artists to "polite" and "learned" men, that is, to the well-born dilettante [@machado:1922colleccao, 1].

+The creation of Beaux-Arts schools---1816/26 in Brazil, 1836 in Portugal---exposes a contradiction between the aspiration of Luso-Brazilian architects to a social status akin to that of French Academicians and the enduring Portuguese, and especially Brazilian, makeup of the elites as an "island of men of letters," scions of the landed oligarchy schooled in Law or Medicine [@carvalho:2013construcao].
-Conversely, many professional architects shy away from these elevated circles, or else establish a fitting ethos in their writing by styling themselves poets, journalists, or scientists, rather than men of the trade.
-Such is the case of the Portuguese architect, archaeologist, and academician, Joaquim Possidónio Narciso da Silva (1806--1896), as well as of the Brazilian architect, poet, and diplomat, Manuel de Araújo Porto-Alegre (1806--1879), both of whom are well versed in science and literature, and have inroads to their respective royal and imperial courts.
+To overcome this contradiction, some professional architects establish a fitting ethos by styling themselves writers or scientists, rather than men of the trade.
+Such is the case of the Portuguese architect, archaeologist, and academician, Joaquim Possidónio Narciso da Silva (1806--1896), as well as of the Brazilian painter, architect, poet, and diplomat, Manuel de Araújo Porto-Alegre (1806--1879) [@martins:2001estudos4; @kovensky:2014araujo].

-Architectural culture nevertheless thrives within literary---and, by extension, historical---circles throughout the nineteenth century, and muster from it a methodological apparatus as well as a set of historical references pertaining to the questions of national character and tradition.
-A young Araújo Porto-Alegre addresses these questions in what is among the earliest studies on Brazilian art, a report read before the Institut Historique in Paris in 1834.
-His account of colonial architecture (seventeenth and eighteenth centuries) concocts for it a commendable Renaissance genealogy that "evidences ... the taste of the new Roman school of Bramante and Buonarroti" and displays even, in one church, "as if a distant reflection of the admirable frescos of the Vatican" [@magalhaes:1834resume, 50] ([@Fig:riocolonia]).
-Not content with relating Brazilian architecture directly to Italian sources, Araújo Porto-Alegre goes so far as to frame its achievements as an unlikely triumph over the hindrance of Portuguese philistinism [@magalhaes:1834resume, 50].
-This claim sets in motion a nationalist debate on the relationship between Portuguese tradition and Brazilian particularity that will last for upwards of a century.
+Mastering the methodological apparatus of historical and literary criticism thus becomes a crucial skill for these Beaux-Arts practitioners.
+A young Araújo Porto-Alegre is eager to prove his credentials in one of the earliest studies on Brazilian art, a report read before the Institut Historique in Paris in 1834.
+His account of colonial architecture (seventeenth and eighteenth centuries) concocts for it a commendable Renaissance genealogy that "evidence[d] ... the taste of the new Roman school of Bramante and Buonarroti" and even displayed, in one church, "as if a distant reflection of the admirable frescos of the Vatican" [@magalhaes:1834resume, 50].
+Comparing the, predominantly late baroque, monumental architecture of Rio de Janeiro ([@Fig:riocolonia]) to the Italian high Renaissance might not be as far-fetched as it first appears.
+Araújo Porto-Alegre's genealogy demonstrates, in fact, a clear understanding of contemporary stylistic hierarchies.
+He leverages to his own advantage the French Beaux-Arts narrative that bypasses the undesirable debt owed to Italian baroque in favor of a claim of privileged, spiritual access to Renaissance principles [@boudon:1990regard].

-The prescriptive definition of national character in art requires, of course, a documented body of knowledge on what national art is to begin with.
-At this point, the two strands of Romanticism tug in opposite
-directions: on one side is the drive for personal originality, represented by Araújo Porto-Alegre; on the other, nationalist revivalism, represented by the Portuguese writers, João Baptista da Silva Leitão de Almeida Garrett (1799--1854) and Alexandre Herculano (1810--1877) [@botelho:2010historiografia, 121].
-The Brazilian master shifts the burden of building a Brazilian artistic "School" towards the future and onto the Beaux-Arts education provided by the Imperial Academy of Fine Arts (AIBA).
+In this view, the past is a collection of sources the Beaux-Arts tradition can freely appropriate or renege according to the values of the present.
+Accordingly, Araújo Porto-Alegre shifts the burden of constituting a Brazilian artistic "School" towards the future and onto the education provided by the Imperial Academy of Fine Arts (AIBA).
 As its director from 1854 to 1857, he commands a comprehensive program reform that puts at its center the Romanticist principle of fostering creative originality rather than